 - Aid to Inmate Mothers (AIM) based in Montgomery, AL, a grantee from the first round, is expanding its program that initially provided services to newly-diagnosed and incarcerated women.
-With this second round of funding, AIM will work to provide additional prevention education and counseling to HIV-positive incarcerated women and HIV information to the general incarcerated population.
-The new grant will also support recruitment and training for two peer advocates to reduce risk-taking behavior and increase access to care for newly released participants.
+With this second round of funding, AIM will work to provide additional prevention education and counselling to HIV-positive incarcerated women and HIV information to the general incarcerated population.
+The new grant will also support recruitment and training for two peer advocates to reduce risk-taking behaviour and increase access to care for newly released participants.

 - Atlanta Harm Reduction Coalition (AHRC), another grantee from 2010

 ,basedin Atlanta, GA, initially linked 29 people living with HIV/AIDS (PLWHA) to continuumof care and educated 1,289 PLWHA through the support of their phase one grant.
-With an additional grant, AHRC will expand the reach of their Mobile Health Unit and street outreach that includes harm reduction and prevention, HIV counseling, and linkage to care.
+With an additional grant, AHRC will expand the reach of their Mobile Health Unit and street outreach that includes harm reduction and prevention, HIV counselling, and linkage to care.
 They will also help to develop support groups for PLWHA, increase risk-reduction groups, and connect PLWHA to continuumof care.

 - Brotherhood, Inc. based in New Orleans, LA will expand their “

-DollHOUSE” CLEAR intervention program for African American male to female transgender persons recently released from prison.
+DollHouse” CLEAR intervention program for African American male to female transgender persons recently released from prison.
 This program includes capacity-based training, a part-time Peer Health Navigator, participation in SUSTA 2 SISTA, and linkages to medical care and prevention services for PLWHA.

 - Grace House based in Jackson, MS will expand their CLEAR Intervention program to reach additional people, providing them with capacity-based training and skills to improve their treatment adherence.
 This is a continuation from work funded in 2010, which provided services for 63 PLWHA and four high-risk individuals through the support of their phase one grant.